“And don’t you forget it.”

 “Why did you not say anything?”
 Magh asked.

 “I don’t know,” Frederica said.
 “It’s just… you know better than anyone how amazing my sister is.
 I don’t want her to be all anyone thinks of when they look at me.”
-She steals a glance at Tommy.
+She stole a glance at Tommy.
 “I wanted to be my own person.
 I’m sorry.”

 “It is okay,” she said.
 “I think you are amazing too.”